Chazster567/dat405/README.md

 The waves are made using the movement variables.
 The movement is created by the x and y values being increased whilst also being multiplied by the sin or cos of the angle.
 The angle is produced using the mouse maps and canvas properties.

+I'm satisfied with the way this has turned out.
+The possibilities and outcomes with the colour changes and mouse movement are very diverse and unique which means you can experiment with it for a long time before it becomes repetitive.

 https://github.com/Chazster567/dat405